mvysny/vaadin-boot/README.md

 is to use [Apache commons-cli](https://commons.apache.org/proper/commons-cli/), or [kotlinx-cli](https://github.com/Kotlin/kotlinx-cli) if you're using Kotlin.

-However, there's [#17](https://github.com/mvysny/vaadin-boot/issues/17) to add support for configuring Vaadin Boot via env variables + jvm args.
+However, certain settings can be configured via env variables / jvm args, please see the *Configuration* section below.

 ### Example Apps